Combined-cycle gas turbine plant

 Apart from using the existing infrastructure at Colorado Bend, the new unit will include the construction of a nominally-rated, 2,937-bhp diesel-fired emergency generator (EPN EG3) to provide electricity to the facility in case of power failure.
 A 250bhp diesel-fired water pump (EPN FWP2) will provide water supply in the event of a fire.

-Alstom was awarded a contract worth more than $100m to supply two heat recovery steam generators (HRSGs) for the new CCGT plant at Colorado Bend Generating Station.
+Alstom was awarded a contract worth more than $100m to supply two heat recovery steam generators (HRSGs) for the new CCGT plant at the Colorado Bend generating station.

 Black & Veatch is the owner’s engineer for the expansion project.
-Jackson Walker represented Exelon in the completion of the EPC contract, and in procurement of GE combustion turbines, Alstom’s HRSGs and other major equipment.
+Jackson Walker represented Exelon in the completion of the EPC contract and procurement of GE combustion turbines, Alstom HRSGs and other major equipment.